abisop/nuttx-docs/en/guides/porting-case-studies/bcm2711-rpi4b.md

 standard features in aarch64 architectures.
 I did not have to deal with any of this because of them, and it really cut down on the amount of assembly I had to read and understand.
-I also barely had to write any assembly outside of debugging the boot process a little (we'll get to that later).
-Not to mention I had Lup's well-written articles to guide me.
+I also barely had to write any assembly outside of debugging the boot process a little (we\'ll get to that later).
+Not to mention I had Lup\'s well-written articles to guide me.

 In order to compile and boot the board, I had to add a definition for